Programming Note: Thursday Night Football

 ALBUQUERQUE, N.M.
 (KRQE) – Due to Thursday Night Football there will some changes to regularly scheduled programs.

-The NFL Thursday Night Kickoff show will begin at 5:30 p.m. followed immediately by the Kansas City Chiefs at Oakland Raiders.
+The NFL Thursday Night Kickoff show will begin at 5:30 p.m. followed immediately by the Miami Dolphins at Baltimore Ravens.
 All times are local.

 Jeopardy will air at 12:37 a.m. right after The Late, Late Show with James Corden, and Wheel Of Fortune will air at 1:42 a.m.